DSharpPlus/DSharpPlus-Example/README.md

 ### DSharpPlus
 I hear you asking, what exactly is DSharpPlus?
 DSharpPlus is an AMAZING discord bot library Based off of the DiscordSharp library made by LuigiFan, though it has been rewritten to fit the API standards.
 You can download it [here](https://github.com/NaamloosDT/DSharpPlus) or [here (Nuget)](https://www.nuget.org/packages/DSharpPlus).
 It's fairly easy to use and a good way to get you into bot development!

-### My Discord server
-And on top of all of that, If you need any help I would love to help you out!
-Just join me at my personal [discord server!](https://discord.gg/0oZpaYcAjfvkDuE4) and ask anything you'd like!
-But please, DON'T add any bots without my permission, it's kinda rude :).

 ### Functions
 And I hear you asking, what does this starter bot do?
 Well, I already predicted you would ask that!
 Because of that, I made a nice list of functions :)